anggar/gemambang/README.md

 ## Description

-A simple C games that you should swap between the gems which are floating (jv: mambang) in order to get those gems.
+A simple C games that you should swap between the gems which are floating (jv: kemambang) in order to get those gems.